-- the Group has a financing facility in place which expires in approximately four years although there is always the possibility of renewing the facility and the Directors will work on the Group's best option near expiry date; - (ii) the Group is exposed to upward movements in interest rates (on borrowings, which are partially hedged for a period of approximately four years) and inflation (on expenses and the quantum of rental increases) which is even more unpredictable beyond a five-year period; - (iii) the Directors believe that a typical investor of the Company has an investment horizon of at least five years and have therefore chosen five years to ensure their expectations are met; and - (iv) The Group's long-term forecast therefore covers a fiveyear period.
+- the Group has a financing facility in place which expires in approximately three years although there is always the possibility of renewing the facility and the Directors will work on the Group's best option near expiry date; - (ii) the Group is exposed to inflation (on expenses and the quantum of rental increases) which is even more unpredictable beyond a five-year period.
+Borrowings are fully hedged for the remaining facility period; - (iii) the Directors believe that a typical investor of the Company has an investment horizon of at least five years and have therefore chosen five years to ensure their expectations are met; and - (iv) The Group's long-term forecast therefore covers a five-year period.